txdv/basho_docs/source/languages/en/riak/ops/advanced/configs/secondary-index.md

 ## Index Lookups

 Index queries are only supported on one index field at a time.
 The query can specify either an exact match or a range of values.
 Range queries are inclusive, so results may match the start or end value.
 The query operation returns a list of matching keys.
 The application may then decide to loop through each key, looking up the value from Riak.

-Currently, the result order is undefined, and there is no way to directly pull back a list of objects using secondary indexes.
-This may change in the future.

 An index query can be piped into a MapReduce job, allowing applications to sort, filter, or process query results in parallel across a cluster.